Skip to Content

 As Goleta’s water district conservation office once proved, specific properties in gray water aid plant growth.

-However, it is still vital to monitor plants to ensure they are still thriving, as gray water can be very high in particular chemicals and may treat each plant differently.
-Also, be sure to assess any changes to ensure the issue’s culprit is identifiable.
+However, it is vital to monitor plants to ensure they are still thriving, as gray Water can be very high in particular chemicals and may treat each plant differently.
+Also, assess any changes to ensure the issue’s culprit is identifiable.

 Water-saving tips for plant use in the garden